hackfestca/hfscoreboard/README.rst

         hot_standby = on

 Application Load Balancing and Fail Over
 ----------------------------------------

-You might need to update code during a CTF, thus restart application server, wchich lead to a downtime.
-Also, the web tier is the second buttle neck after database.
+You might need to update code during a CTF, thus cause a downtime by restarting application server.
+Also, on high load, the web tier is the second buttle neck after the database.
 Spreading the web VMs on multiple hosts can enhance performance.

-To configure web load balancing, clone the web server or make a fresh install using previous steps and then, in the upstream block, append server lines as described here.
+To configure web load balancing, clone the web server or make a fresh install using previous steps.
+Then, in the upstream block, append server lines as described here.

         upstream backends{
             server 172.28.0.11:5000;